-- 2.3.1 Stripe coats are to be applied between each full coat. - 2.3.2 Refer to the accompanying graphs for recommended overcoating intervals, pot life and curing requirements. - 2.3.3 All thicknesses are to be checked by the International Paint Technical Service Representative on site.
-Any substandard areas are to be rectified. - 2.3.4 For application the steel temperature must not be lower than 5°C (41°F) and should not exceed 40°C (104°F). - 2.3.5 Humidity should not exceed 85%. - 2.3.6 Areas of overspray are to be sanded down prior to overcoating.
+- 2.3.1 Stripe coats are to be applied between each full coat.
+To avoid problems with poorly mixed or off-ratio paint, full units of Interline 994 must be mixed together when used for stripe coating. - 2.3.2 Refer to the accompanying graphs for recommended overcoating intervals, pot life and curing requirements. - 2.3.3 Interline 994 should be allowed a 20 minute induction time after mixing and prior to application. - 2.3.4 All thicknesses are to be checked by the International Paint Technical Service Representative on site.
+Any substandard areas are to be rectified. - 2.3.5 During application and up to the first 48 hours after application of the final coat, the steel temperature must be a minimum 10°C (50°F).
+The maximum steel temperature should not exceed 40 C to minimize any potential sagging issues during application. - 2.3.6 During application and up to the first 48 hours after application of the final coat, the relative humidity must not exceed 50% for temperatures in the range 10-15°C (50-59°F), or exceed 80% for temperatures greater than 20°C (68°F).
+For temperatures in the range 15-20°C (59-68°F), consult page 7 for RH restriction guidance. - 2.3.7 Areas of overspray are to be sanded down prior to overcoating.